Stop DARVO in Co-Parenting

 When dealing with a DARVO communicator, documentation is your greatest tool.

-Use Written Communication: Stick to email or a co-parenting app for all important discussions.
+Use Written Communication only: Stick to email or a co-parenting app for all important discussions.
 This prevents the co-parent from rewriting history.

-Follow Up Phone Calls: If you must speak on the phone, immediately send a brief follow-up email confirming only the logistics: "Just following up on our call.
+Follow Up Phone Calls: If you must speak on the phone (well, don't - transcribe the voice mail), and immediately send a brief follow-up email confirming only the logistics: "Just following up on our call.
 As we confirmed, I will pick up the children at 5 PM on Friday."